TuneSail/TuneSail.github.io/source/_posts/2014-01-19-iloyd-alive.markdown

 > 'Alive' is like opening an inflatable life raft between your headphones, then stepping out into the garden of Eden where everything is beautiful and a bit sassy.

-And that's what I like to imagine when I put on a pair of headphones, and listen to this.
+And that's what I like to imagine when I put on a pair of headphones and listen to this song.

-<iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/104940016&amp;color=ff6600&amp;auto_play=false&amp;show_artwork=true"></iframe>